 Moving the View

-To pan, you can hold down the right mouse button and drag the mouse in the desired direction.
+To pan, you can hold down the middle mouse button (mouse wheel) and drag the mouse in the desired direction.
 The map is infinite, so you can continue panning indefinitely.
 You can also use the mouse wheel to zoom in and out on the map.
 As you zoom out, the grid will eventually fade, but objects will still snap to the grid when you move or resize them.
 This can be helpful for getting a better overview of your map or working on smaller details.

 Upon launching a game session, you will be presented with an empty document.
 On the left side of the screen, you will see a variety of tools.
 If you hover over each tool, a short description will appear explaining its function.
 You can either click on these tools or use a designated shortcut key to toggle them on and off.